overwolf/overwolf.github.io/docs/api/overwolf-settings.md

 -------------------| ---------------------------------------------------------------------| ------------------------------------------------------------------------ |
 callback           | ([Result: GetExtensionSettingsResult](#getextensionsettingsresult-object)) => void  |  A callback function which will be called with the status of the request |

 ## onFpsSettingsChanged

 #### Version added: 0.89

-> Fired when fps settings are changed.
+> Fired when fps settings are changed, with the following structure: [FpsSettingsChangedEvent](#fpssettingschangedevent-object) Object.

 ## OnVideoCaptureSettingsChanged

 #### Version added: 0.117

-> Fired when video capture settings are changed.
+> Fired when video capture settings are changed, with the following structure: [VideoCaptureSettingsChangedEvent](#fpssettingschangedevent-object) Object.

 ## OnAudioCaptureSettingsChanged

 #### Version added: 0.117

-> Fired when audio capture settings are changed.
+> Fired when audio capture settings are changed, with the following structure: [AudioCaptureSettingsChangedEvent](#audiocapturesettingschangedevent-object) Object.

 ## OnHotKeyChanged